pandithimanshu/GUI_with_python/README.md

 # 🧰 Utility Projects using Pygame (Notepad, Calculator, Password Store)

-This is a collection of simple yet functional GUI tools — all built using the **Pygame** library in Python.
-While Pygame is typically used for game development, this project explores its use for building creative desktop utilities.
+This is a collection of simple yet functional GUI tools — all built using the **Thinter** library in Python.

 ---